elusiveunit/lucid-email-encoder/README.md

 ## Changelog

+### 2.4.1: Sep 17, 2013

+* Fix: Change the dot (all) to 'anything but greater-than sign' in the mailto regex, to stop anchors not separated by a line break from getting included in the same block.

 ### 2.4.0: Aug 11, 2013

 * Tweak: Simplify wrapping elements and decoding approach for JavaScript decoding.
 Previously, addresses got encoded and wrapped in script tags, optionally with the no-JS message preceeding it (span + script).
 The decoded address was inserted before the script tag and js/no-js classes with CSS were required to handle the message.
 Everything is now wrapped in in a span and its content is simply replaced when decoded.
 This also seem to have fixed the IE spacing issues.